-United Way of Treasure Valley fights for kids and families in a variety of ways, one of which is advocating for them at the local and state levels.
-Take a few minutes to learn about a community issue from United Way's 2020 Community Assessment and the possible solutions listed in the comprehensive report.
+United Way of Treasure Valley supports kids and families in a variety of ways, one of which is advocating for them at the local and state levels.
+Take a few minutes to learn about a community issue from United Way's Community Health Needs Assessment & ALICE data and the possible solutions listed in the comprehensive report.
 Record yourself advocating for the affected population and a proposed solution and post to your social media accounts to spread the word!
 Don't forget to tag #UWTV and #LiveUnited.

-Contact Michael Hercus: mhercus@unitedwaytv.org or 208-807-2938 with questions or if you need help coordinating your DIY project!
-Completed projects can be dropped off Monday through Friday at our offices located at 3100 S. Vista Ave., suite 100.
-Please be sure to make an appointment.
+Contact us at: volunteer@unitedwaytv.org with questions or if you need help coordinating your DIY project!
+Completed projects can be dropped off Monday through Thursday, 9:00am-4:00pm at our offices located at 3100 S. Vista Ave., suite 100.